relizaio/reliza-cli/README.md

 - **instance** - flag to denote instance UUID (either instance api, instance, or instanceuri field or Instance API Key must be supplied).
 - **instanceuri** - flag to denote instance URI (either instance api, instance, or instanceuri or Instance API Key field must be supplied).
 - **revision** - Revision number for the instance (optional, default value is -1).
+- **--namespace** - Specific namespace of the instance - if provided, only deployed releases on this particular namespace will be exported (optional).

 ## 14. Use Case: Add new artifacts to release in Reliza Hub